A well-designed and thought-out welcome email design is arguably the most crucial piece of marketing you’ll ever send.

 This could be as simple as including links to your various social accounts at the bottom of the email, or you could take it a step further with a branded hashtag for them to use on Instagram, Twitter, or another social media platform.

-In order for all your CTA links to work, you can export the email as an HTML file and import it to Mailchimp or Outlook.
+In order for all your CTA links to work, you can export the email as an HTML file and import it to Mailchimp or a Mailchimp alternative, like Outlook.
 Here’s how to do it:

 Top 20 best welcome email templates & examples